UDL-TF/Clusters/README.md

 # Clusters

-A GitOps-managed infrastructure repository that defines Kubernetes cluster configurations and deployments for UDL's global game server infrastructure.
+A GitOps-managed infrastructure repository template for defining Kubernetes cluster configurations and deployments across a global game server footprint.

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## Overview

-The Clusters repository serves as the central source of truth for deploying and managing UDL's game server infrastructure across multiple geographic regions.
+The repository serves as the central source of truth for deploying and managing a global game server infrastructure across multiple geographic regions.
 It leverages GitOps principles with Flux CD for automated deployment and configuration management of Kubernetes clusters.

-This repository contains cluster-specific configurations, Helm releases, and namespace definitions that orchestrate the deployment of game server controllers (update-controller, restart-controller) and related services.
-By maintaining infrastructure as code, it enables version-controlled, reproducible deployments across all UDL clusters while ensuring consistency and reliability.
+Each cluster path houses Flux artifacts, Helm releases, and namespace-scoped manifests that orchestrate controllers (update-controller, restart-controller) and supporting services.
+By maintaining infrastructure as code, it enables version-controlled, reproducible deployments across every cluster while ensuring consistency and reliability.

-The repository follows a structured hierarchy based on geographic regions and cluster identifiers, making it easy to scale infrastructure globally while maintaining clear separation of concerns between different environments and regions.
+The hierarchy is intentionally generic—organized by region and cluster identifiers—so organizations can scale infrastructure globally while keeping clear separation of concerns between environments, namespaces, and services.

+## Visualization Guide

+- **Architecture Graph**: Highlights how repository assets feed Flux CD and how Helm releases populate namespaces.
+- **Global Cluster Topology**: Shows how multiple regional clusters inherit the same GitOps workflow.
+- **GitOps Deployment Flow**: Sequence diagram outlining end-to-end reconciliation.
+- **Cluster Lifecycle State Machine**: Communicates operational states and transitions for each cluster.
+- **Artifact Relationship Graph**: Details dependencies between Flux sources, Helm releases, and workloads.

 ### Key Responsibilities